 Approach to project management.

 A breakdown of costs, to include daily rates, allocation of staff time, expenses, travel, equipment, involvement of subcontractors etc.

+Details of how social value and net carbon reduction will be delivered.

 A specification of the support the Producer/s would expect from the NPA